 Having trouble deciding between a bank and a mortgage broker?
 Try reading this.

-Every lender will offer varying degrees of repayment plans, usually giving you the option of making monthly, semi-monthly, weekly, or bi-weekly installments.
-Many lenders also allow for accelerated payments so that you can pay your mortgage down faster and be out of debt earlier.
+Every lender in Surrey will offer varying degrees of repayment plans, usually giving you the option of making monthly, semi-monthly, weekly, or bi-weekly installments.
+Many lenders in Surrey also allow for accelerated payments so that you can pay your mortgage down faster and be out of debt earlier.
 There are even some plans where you can make larger, lump sum installments without penalty, while other lenders may charge a fee for this.

 Your mortgage will also be divided into terms, which can last anywhere from 6 months to 10 years, although it’s common for many Canadian homeowners to choose a 5-year term.
 During each term, you’ll hold a contract with a specific lender and pay the fixed or variable interest rate they assign you.